 Due to learned insecurity from childhood, you will tend to engage in behaviours that aim to pull others towards you.
 You might worry that your partner will abandon you.
-You might regularly crave closeness and intimacy, being overly dependent on your relationships with others, requiring frequent reassurance that people care about you.
+You might regularly crave closeness and intimacy, be overly dependent on your relationships with others, and require frequent reassurance that people care about you.

 Because you do not yet know how to name and claim your own emotional needs, you will likely experience fear when someone gets too close because you will feel engulfed or overwhelmed by their needs.
 As a result, you will push others away or use distancing strategies to create space between yourself and others.

 3. Secure Attachment: If you have a secure attachment style you will feel comfortable with closeness and intimacy, and are consistently caring for others.
 This is likely because you received reliable and consistent care as a child.
 From a good stable upbringing, you might naturally have closer access to your self-esteem.
-You trust intimate relationships and you invite social support.
+You will trust intimate relationships, and you invite social support.

-If you have a secure attachment style you will rarely feel jealous.
-You will be comfortable sharing your true feelings with others.
-There is clarity around setting relational boundaries.
+If you have a secure attachment style you will be comfortable sharing your true feelings with others.
+There is also clarity around setting relational boundaries.
 You will be able to keep difficult conversations civil, and it is easy to find empathy for others.
 Time spent alone and with others strikes a balance.